RitterD/RealTime-UDP-Communication-with-Simulink-and-Python/README.md

 </p>

 # Set up your Simulink
 To send and receive data over TCP/UDP, choose the "Packet Output"/"Packet Input" blocks from the Destkop RealTime Toolbox.
-Open the block and "Install new board" choos "standard devices" and then "UDP Protocol".
+Open the block and "Install new board" select "standard devices" and then "UDP Protocol".
 Insert the IP-addres of your RaspberryPi and the portnumber.
 I recommend a high portnumber (4 digits at least).
 In the Input/Output section you have to adjust the packet sizes for incoming and outgoing bytestrings.
 For instance you send a sinwave with a datatype double (8byte) and an intege number (1byte) the Output packet size is 9Byte and the Outpacket field data types is: {'1double', '1int8} and two input/output ports will be created.
 <b>Attention: If you are choosing constant blocks adjust them to the sample time of your send/receive blocks.</b>